deephaven/deephaven-core/demo/web/src/main/notebooks/A. Real-time table ops/A1 Create tables and fake data .md

 def create_random_table(number_of_rows, start_time, time_offset):
     """
-    Creates a Deephaven table containing rows of random integers from 1 to 99, random uppercase characters, and time-stamps.
+    Creates a Deephaven table containing rows of random integers from 1 to 99, random uppercase characters, and timestamps.

     Parameters:
-        number_of_rows (int): The number of rows that the resulting table will contain. start_time (DateTime): The Deephaven date-time of the first row in the table. time_offset (Period): A Period object representing the time-stamp difference between each row in the table.
+        number_of_rows (int): The number of rows that the resulting table will contain. start_time (DateTime): The Deephaven date-time of the first row in the table. time_offset (Period): A Period object representing the timestamp difference between each row in the table.
     Returns:
         A Deephaven Table containing the random data.